flame/blis/docs/Multithreading.md

 ```c
 bli_gemm_ex( &alpha, &a, &b, &beta, &c, NULL, &rntm );
 ```
-This will cause `gemm` to execute and be parallelized in the manner encoded by `rntm`.
+This will cause `gemm` to execute and parallelize in the manner encoded by `rntm`.

 To summarize, using a `rntm_t` involves three steps:
 ```c